Dirack/vfsa/.github/PULL_REQUEST_TEMPLATE.md

 **For new a version deploy (pull request to main branch)**

 Please check out the list of manual tests and checks.
 Add new tests if needed before deploy of a new version.
 Merge is only allowed for completed checklist.
-You can detail those itens in pull request comentaries (this will suspend merge until all the comentaries are resolved).
+You can detail those items in pull request commentaries (this will suspend merge until all the commentaries are resolved).

 - [ ] Verify README.md of this version
 - [ ] Verify README.md links